EGI-Federation/fedcloud-vm-monitoring/README.md

 [-] WARNING: Less than 1 GB RAM per available CPU
 [-] WARNING: Less than 3 security groups per instance
 ```

+## fedcloud-sla-monitor

+`fedcloud-sla-monitor` checks the configuration of sites supporting SLAs.
+It
+compares the reported usage in the accoutnting portal and the information
+retrieved from the cloud-info-provider and reports any deviations.

+### Requirements

+- An IGTF certificate to query GOCDB SLA lists

 ## Useful links